hilbix/tino/howto/git/sparse-shallow.md

 but we have a factor of more than 1000 of them!

+# DO NOT USE EVERYTHING BELOW

+This only is for historic purpose.
+And perhaps it can help with a better understanding.

 ## Sparse and shallow checkout

 > I am not completely satisfied, as this also still fetches all objects of the trees,